7 FAM 1230

 d.
 The individual’s signing of an Affidavit of Expatriated Person or Statement of Voluntary Relinquishment does not preclude the vacating of a previously approved CLN; however, in such an instance, it is incumbent upon the individual to present evidence of factors such as parental coercion, mental infirmity, misinformation provided by a consular officer, etc., that would refute the contents of the affidavit.
 All such evidence must relate to the time when the potentially expatriating act was performed and not to a subsequent “change of heart.”

 e.
 Particular care should be given to reviewing “older” findings of loss of U.S. citizenship; i.e., those occurring prior to 1970 and, to a lesser degree, to cases decided in the period between 1970-1990.
 Bear in mind that during this period, the law of expatriation underwent radical changes as a result of a number of U.S. Supreme Court decisions.
 The net effect of these changes was to require that the Department find that the preponderance of the evidence establishes that an individual intended to lose nationality before approving a CLN.
 Please note that there was a significant lag during this period between (1) U.S. Supreme Court decisions on expatriation and (2) their full implementation by the Department, and some U.S. consular officers may not have understood that they could not simply presume a person’s intent to relinquish U.S. citizenship.
-Also be aware that, particularly before 1980, a person who had performed a potentially expatriating act usually was denied a U.S. passport while contesting a finding of loss of U.S. citizenship, and was not considered eligible to receive a visa to travel to the United States because that they had not yet been determined to be an alien.
+Also be aware that, particularly before 1980, a person who had performed a potentially expatriating act usually was denied a U.S. passport while contesting a finding of loss of U.S. citizenship, and was not considered eligible to receive a visa to travel to the United States because that they had not yet been determined to be a non-U.S. citizen.
 In cases when persons had an urgent need to travel to the United States (e.g., serious illness of a close family member) many have credibly recounted that they resolved this dilemma by relinquishing U.S. citizenship so that they could receive visas and make the trip.

 f.
 Contemporaneous evidence of intent: As noted in this section, the relevant intent is the person’s intent at the time of the commission of the potentially expatriating act.
 Thus, evidence submitted generally should relate back to the time of the potentially expatriating act, i.e., the person’s frame of mind at that time or circumstances which are illuminating with respect to the person’s intent toward U.S. citizenship at that time.
 Persons providing affidavits, for example, generally should have first-hand knowledge of events at the time when the statutory act was performed rather than information based upon another’s recounting of them.
 Note, however, that a person’s behavior before or after the expatriating act can be relevant to the determination of the intent at the time of the act.